Spotted Bass vs Largemouth Bass: What’s The Difference?

 The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 10.
 This is especially important for young infants, developing children and pregnant women.

 They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does spotted bass or largemouth bass have more mercury?
+Therefore, let’s take a close look at the mercury levels in each bass.

 Everyone, especially if you’re pregnant, breast feeding or have a young child, always check with a physician prior to eating new foods or changing your dietary habits.

 These mercury warnings can change over time or affect only a particular area or state.
-Please check with your local EPA and FDA for the current recommendations 11.
+Please check with your local EPA and FDA for the current recommendations especially if you’re fishing 11.

 Read Next – More Fish vs Fish Articles!